FAIR LAWN PERSONAL INJURY LAWYER ADVICE: EMOTIONAL DISTRESS DAMAGES.

 Lessons of the Case.

 Consequently, the case teaches two lessons.
-First, if you suffer injury in an accident, emotionally or otherwise, contact a personal injury attorney immediately.
+First, if you suffer an injury in an accident, emotionally or otherwise, contact a personal injury attorney immediately.
 Deadlines to take legal action can expire very soon.
 In the case in question, because the victim proceeded against the government, the first deadline was just 90 days from the accident.

 The second lesson is that it’s crucial for a victim to hire an experienced personal injury lawyer.
 One who is familiar with all deadlines that apply.